storyprotocol/documentation/docs/Protocol Concepts/royalty-module/ip-royalty-vault.md

   Every IP Asset has 100,000,000 Royalty Tokens associated with it, where each token represents the right to 0.000001% of that IPA's revenue (*"Revenue Tokens"*) stored in the pool.

   Revenue Tokens are ERC-20 tokens used for payment (ex.
-USDC).
+WIP).
 These tokens must be whitelisted by the protocol to be used.
 </Accordion>

 Each IP Asset has an IP Royalty Vault, which acts as a pool for all monetary inflows related to an IP Asset's commercial exploration or from minting licenses.
 Anyone who holds Royalty Tokens (defined below) has the right to claim their share of this pool.